 Credit History

-Your credit history will be looked at, which will tell the credit union what your history of making bill payments is like.
+Your credit history will be looked at, which tells the credit union what your history of making bill payments is like.
 A high credit score indicates that you’ve been a responsible borrower in the past and will increase your likelihood of loan approval.
-Generally, a credit score of 660 and above is ideal.
+Generally, a credit score of 660 and above is ideal — though as you’ll see below, credit unions are often more flexible than banks.
+It helps to know the credit score needed for a personal loan before you apply.

 Can You Get A Loan From A Credit Union With Bad Credit?